Help resolving workplace issues

 Step 5: Learn about what happens next

-We will contact you after we receive the complaint form.
+We will contact you after we receive the dispute form.
 Read our Working with you to resolve workplace issues section so you know what to expect.

 If you have any questions before we contact you, you can call us on 13 13 94.

-If you wish to withdraw your complaint, you will need to let us know in writing.
-To withdraw your complaint email us at email@example.com, or write to:
+If you wish to withdraw your request for assistance, you will need to let us know in writing.
+To withdraw your request for assistance email us at firstname.lastname@example.org, or write to:

 Fair Work Ombudsman